abachleda/FM_e-services/missing_data_alerts/README.md

 Service is configured to send email notification to provided recipient, however SNMP server needs to be configured.
 Please reffer to: https://realpython.com/python-send-email/#option-1-setting-up-a-gmail-account-for-development

-While SNMP server configured please provide credentials in the /lib/
+After SNMP server configured, In order to send emails  please provide credentials in the /lib/send_email.py :  <br />
+<configured_email@gmail.com>', '<gmail_password>
+And a recipient email in main.py :  <br />